NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 jupyter notebook --allow-root
 ```

-or give the more feature-rich Jupyter lab interface a try by running:
+Or give the more feature-rich Jupyter lab interface a try by running:

 ```bash
 jupyter lab --allow-root